 These are key benefits of LC discounting –

 Though there are several benefits of LC discounting, exporters need to become familiar with its limitations as well.
-If they do not find letter of credit discounting a feasible option, they may consider alternative funding options to keep their operations active until the importer pays off.
+If they do not find a letter of credit discounting a feasible option, they may consider alternative funding options to keep their operations active until the importer pays off.

 KredX helps businesses raise funds to meet their working capital requirements within 24-72 hours*against attractive terms.